vertigis/meridian-design/docs/design-language.md

 ### Panels

 Using Panels in our application affords the user a good deal of information all contained in an easy to view place.
 Any information can be placed within a panel, so the possibilities for use are limitless.
 Panels by default are designed to be a minimum width of 365px.
 This allows them to function properly when viewed on smaller displays, such as tablets or smart phones.
 If desired, the user can increase the width of the panels with simple grab controls.
+For full information regarding panels, refer to our **<a href="https://developers.geocortex.com/docs/web/configuration-layout-getting-started/#panels" target="_blank">Developer Center information</a>**.

 ### Panel Navigation